 Once you have seen them from above, you will naturally want to check out these beautiful gardens in person.
 Located within walking distance from Downtown Singapore, this green space is perfect for a little break from the busy crowds around Marina Bay Sands and the inner city.

-The Supertree Grove is one of many iconic photographs of Gardens by the Bay, making it one of the best places to visit in Singapore in 3 days.
+The Supertree Grove is one of many iconic photographs of Gardens by the Bay, making it one of the best places to visit in Singapore.
 You will easily find it when wandering through the futuristic structures of the park.
 Tickets can be purchased online or at the ticket office for $28 SGD ($20 USD).

 Red-Light District Geylang

-Visiting Singapore’s red-light district Geylang is a great thing to do in the afternoon, but probably for different reasons than ones you might be thinking of right now.
+The red-light district of Geylang is one of the top places to visit in Singapore in the afternoon, but probably for different reasons than ones you might be thinking of right now.

-Crowded with locals of all ages, delicious food stalls and live music, Geylang has absolutely nothing to feel uncomfortable about.
+Crowded with locals of all ages, delicious food stalls and live music, Geylang isn’t your typical red light district and you won’t feel uncomfortable here!
 The most convenient way to get there is by taxi or MRT (mass rapid transit).

 Has the jet-lag kept you awake and are you still feeling energized enough to explore Singapore’s nightlife?
 Once the sun has gone down, the lights of Clarke Quay draw beautiful reflections on the river.
 The atmosphere around the quay is comfortable and inviting, and you will find plenty of great restaurants and bars to choose from while quelling that jet-lag.

-Some of the best night clubs in this area are the Zouk and Around and the Attica Nightclub.
+Some of the best night clubs in this area are the Zouk and the Attica Nightclub.
 Both are equally popular and hold several dance floors.
-You’ll definitely find one that plays your favorite 80’s, rhythmic techno or the latest charts.
+You’ll definitely find one that plays your favorite 80’s, rhythmic techno or the latest chart topping tunes.

-While there you might also want to invest an additional $20 SGD ($15 USD) to go up to Mount Faber with a combo-ticket on the same day.
+While on Sentosa Island, you might also want to invest an additional $20 SGD ($15 USD) to go up to Mount Faber with a combo-ticket on the same day.
 Views from this famous lookout of Singapore are incredible and – unless you are afraid of heights – totally worth the extra money.

 For a workout, you can also hike the mountain and enjoy a scenic walk up to the top.
 You can start the trail from the foot of Mount Faber on Telok Blangah Road, just a stone’s throw away from the Harbour Front Station.